By Pam Willsey, Willsey Connections

 Resist the temptation to become a helicopter parent.
 Your job is not to “fix” situations anymore.
 While your first instinct may be to tell your daughter exactly what to do — or worse, do it for her — the better way to respond is to listen, ask questions, and if appropriate suggest resources.

-your job is not to fix situations anymore
+Your job is not to fix problems anymore.

 First things first, you want to be sure she’s in a safe situation.
 For example, if she’s calling from her cellphone after being left at a party and is now walking home alone, you’ll want to encourage her to contact campus security and continue the conversation when she’s safe at home.